Concert pitch: 19th- and 20th-century standards

+In 1964, of 31 top professional U.S. orchestras, 19 were tuning at 440, the others at 441 or 442.
+In 1987, the New York Times surveyed international practice, noting that “the A of most symphony and opera orchestras today ranges between 440 and 444.”

 Current concert pitches

 The most common standard around the world is currently A = 440 Hz.

 In practice most orchestras tune to a note given out by the oboe, and most oboists use an electronic tuning device when playing the tuning note.
 Some orchestras tune using an electronic tone generator.
 When playing with fixed-pitch instruments such as the piano, the orchestra will generally tune to them—a piano will normally have been tuned to the orchestra's normal pitch.
 Overall, it is thought that the general trend since the middle of the 20th century has been for standard pitch to rise, though it has been rising far more slowly than it has in the past.
 Some orchestras like the Berlin Philharmonic now use a slightly lower pitch (443 Hz) than their highest previous standard (445 Hz).

-Many modern ensembles which specialize in the performance of Baroque music have agreed on a standard of A = 415 Hz.
+Many modern ensembles who specialize in the performance of Baroque music have agreed on a standard of A = 415 Hz.
 An exact equal-tempered semitone lower than 440 Hz would be 415.305 Hz, though this is rounded to the nearest integer for simplicity and convenience.
 In principle this allows for playing along with modern fixed-pitch instruments if their parts are transposed down a semitone.
 It is, however, common performance practice, especially in the German Baroque idiom, to tune certain works to Chorton, approximately a semitone higher than 440 Hz (460–470 Hz) (e.g., Pre-Leipzig period cantatas of Bach).

 Orchestras in Cuba typically use A436 as the pitch so that strings, which are difficult to obtain, last longer.
 In 2015 American pianist Simone Dinnerstein brought attention to this issue and later traveled to Cuba with strings donated by friends.

 Controversial claims for 432 Hz

 Particularly in the beginning of the 21st century, many websites and online videos have been published arguing for the adoption of the 432 Hz tuning – often referred to as "Verdi pitch" – instead of the predominant 440 Hz.
-These claims also include conspiracy theories, related to claims of specious healing properties from 432 Hz pitch, or involving Nazis having favored the 440 Hz tuning.
+These claims also include conspiracy theories, related to specious claims of healing properties from 432 Hz pitch, or involving Nazis having favored the 440 Hz tuning.